 His parents had never bothered much with deception.
-Their intent on burning him alive was always clear, with every taunt every hit.
+Their intent on burning him alive was always clear, with every taunt, with every hit.
 His mother actually did burn alive after falling asleep with a lit cigarette.
 Sometimes he wondered if that hadn't been the most fitting way for her to die.

 Merle was different, Merle wasn't like fire at all.
 He possessed none of its deception and none of its warmth.
 Merle was like a thunderstorm when you were to far away for the lightening strikes to have any chance of hitting you.
 He was loud and frightening and ultimately far away.

 Daryl knew that he wasn't like fire either, he had always imagined he was more like stone.
 He often wished he was stone: tough, unmovable, and next to impossible to break.
 But once the world ended and he found people actually worth caring about he found that he wasn't like stone at all, but like ice.
 A wall of ice, miles thick.
 But even the weakest flame will make ice start to melt.

 When the prison was attacked and he escaped into the woods with Beth his last look over his shoulder showed him the smoke trailing up to the sky.
 It felt fitting, watching his first real home go up in flames in the way he'd often imagined his childhood had.
 He felt himself freeze over even more in the days to follow.
 Having lost nearly everyone he had ever cared about made all his ice that had melted freeze over once age, like an ice age in his soul.
 He'd sit and stare into their fires at nights in the hopes that it would melt some of the ice around his heart.
 Closer and closer to the flames he crept, in the desperate attempt that the frozen parts of him would begin to thaw.